tundish/junkdlc/blog/content/001_signing_up.md

 I wonder if he now owes Alice a favour?

 **Abandon this activity and replay it?
 Memory Horizon?**
+Is the purpose of a *Ceremony* to reset the memory?

 We risk going down some fascinating rabbit holes which sadly, like Boris, I don't currently have time for.